 Can I Reduce My Taxes With The Foreign Earned Income Exclusion (Form 2555)?

 Yes, it is possible.
-If you are a U.S. citizen or a resident alien of the United States and you live abroad, you are taxed on your worldwide income and as such must file a U.S. return for all the years that you are residing abroad.
-However, as a U.S. expat you may be able to use the foreign earned income exclusion to reduce the taxes you owe or eliminate your taxable earned income altogether.
+If you are a U.S. citizen or a resident alien of the United States and you live abroad, you are subject to tax on your worldwide income and must file a U.S. return for all the tax years that you are residing abroad.
+However, as a U.S. expat you may be able to use the foreign earned income exclusion, form 2555, to reduce the taxes you owe or eliminate your taxable earned income altogether.

-What Are the Requirements for the Foreign Earned Income Exclusion?
+What Are the Requirements for Foreign Earned Income Exclusion?

 In order to be eligible for the foreign income exclusion, an expatriate must meet all four of the following requirements: